Increase focus and attention, elevate mood, improve social interaction, calm anxiety…without medication.

 Research has emerged showing that the brain is not fixed but is instead very plastic and adaptable.
 After serious injury, people are able to relearn how to walk, talk, and reason.
 Brain scans show that neighboring regions of the injured brain have assumed new roles formerly performed by the injured regions.
 Neuroscientific research has proven that the brain can change.

-Many neurological disorders of the brain are indicative of brain dysregulation, and similar research into Neurofeedback has shown that brain activity can be modified to alleviate symptoms of these and other disorders in a safe, accessible, and cost effective way.
+Many neurological disorders of the brain are indicative of brain dysregulation, and similar research into neurofeedback has shown that brain activity can be modified to alleviate symptoms of these and other disorders in a safe, accessible, and cost effective way.

 Neurofeedback is a proven, non-invasive, non-medicated and permanent solution for ADHD, autism, anxiety, depression, and more.
 Neurofeedback works to dramatically reduce the symptoms of these disorders, leading to more consistent, focused, and successful work, school, and social performance.
-Working with their physicians, many of my clients have dramatically reduced and even stopped taking medications.
+Working with their physicians, many of our clients have dramatically reduced and even stopped taking medications.

 Neurofeedback is known by several names including neurotherapy, EEG biofeedback, brain conditioning, brain state conditioning or simply brain training.
 It is a form of “operant conditioning” of the brain’s electrical activity in which desirable brain activity is rewarded and undesirable activity is inhibited.